tdorssers/confparser/README.md

 ## Advanced usage

 The following example loads dissectors from file and registers them to the AutoDissector with hints.
 All text files in the current directory are parsed using all available processor cores and written to a JSON formatted file.
+Note that Python 3.3+ is required to use Pool.map with instance methods.

 ```python
 import confparser